Utah & Arizona's National Parks Family Multi-Adventure Tour - 20s & Beyond

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 The National Park Service has many regulations on hiking.
 In Zion National Park they limit where you can hike when accompanied by your trip leaders.
 Your leaders will provide pre-walk briefings, maps and directions so you can explore certain trails on your own.
 In Bryce Canyon National Park, your leaders can hike with you but can't act as "interpretive guides."
 They'll also be unable to hike with you in Grand Canyon National Park.
-Throughout the trip, your leaders will give an orientation to the area's flora, fauna and terrain before your hikes.
-Permit restrictions also dictate that your leaders won't be able to offer route support on the optional bike ride at the Grand Canyon.
+Throughout the trip, your leaders will give an orientation to the area's flora, fauna and terrain before your hikes and rides.
 Thank you for helping us cooperate with each park's regulations.